Community Infrastructure Levy

 Only two types of development in Cheshire East are liable to pay a CIL charge.
 These are housing (excluding affordable housing and apartments) and retail development at two specific locations (the Crewe Grand Junction and Handforth Dean retail parks).
 All other development has a zero CIL charge for economic viability reasons.

-Five different CIL housing zones have been identified across the borough with a specific CIL charge rate identified for each zone.
-These vary from £0 to £71 per square metre.
+Five different CIL housing zones have been identified across the borough with a specific CIL charge rate identified for each zone, varying from £0 to £71 per square metre.
 The charge at the retail parks identified above is £66 per square metre.
-The maps of the charging zones can be found in the appendices to the CIL Charging Schedule, together with other information such as the list of infrastructure projects the council intends spending its CIL receipts (to be superseded from December 2020 by the list contained within the council’s annual Infrastructure Funding Statement), its instalments policy for paying CIL and discretionary social housing relief.
+The maps of the charging zones can be found in the appendices to the CIL Charging Schedule, together with other information such as the instalments policy for paying CIL and discretionary social housing relief.

 The CIL rates set out within the charging schedule are subject to indexation to take account of inflation and the council will periodically consider whether there is a need to undertake a review of these rates to take account of any changes in development viability in the borough since they were approved.